bsoyka/policy/privacy-policy.md

 - Your full name and email address
 - Your usernames on third-party platforms
 - Comments or other user-generated content on my sites
+- Basic details about your payment information if you make payments to me (I cannot access full payment details such as credit card numbers, which remain securely stored with a service provider.)

 ### Information I automatically collect from you